Oliver Travel Trailers

 Inspection & Maintenance for Travel Trailer

 There are several different types of maintenance on an RV.
-You have daily, weekly, monthly and yearly types of maintenance but then there are other types of maintenance that you might do based on usage and/or the environment that you’re in.
-In this article we are going to cover maintenance items that should be performed or inspected more of an as needed basis.
+You have daily, weekly, monthly, and yearly maintenance, but then there are other types of maintenance that you might do based on usage and/or the environment you’re in.
+In this article, we are going to cover maintenance items that should be performed or inspected more on an as-needed basis.

-Some of the items you might see with a quick visual inspection while others might require the removal of an item to perform the inspection.
+You might see some items with a quick visual inspection, while others might require the removal of an item to perform the inspection.

 MaxxAir Fan

-This is the main cabin fan that vents air in or out based on your needs.
-Because the fan is open to the outside it can start to collect insects and debris over time.
-This is something very easy to detect and see without having to remove any other parts.
+This central cabin fan vents air in or out based on your needs.
+Because the fan is open to the outside, it can collect insects and debris over time.
+This is very easy to detect and see without removing any other parts.

 A quick inspection will tell if this needs to be cleaned.
-The cleaning of the screen is very simple as you only have to turn 4 knobs to allow the removal of the screen.
-See pictures below for how to remove the screen.
+The cleaning of the screen is effortless as you only have to turn 4 knobs to allow the removal of the screen.
+See the pictures below for instructions on how to remove the screen.

 maxxair fan inspection and maintenance